Bahamas Cruise vs Caribbean Cruise: Which Is Better?

 Comparing the Bahamas to the Caribbean is like comparing pineapple and mangoes — though different destinations, both are sweet picks and pack a punch of tropical flavor.

-Geography And Location
+Geography and Location

 ● These beautiful tropical islands are just north of the true Caribbean region, in the Atlantic Ocean.
 The actual Caribbean Islands and coastal areas lie further south in the Caribbean Sea.

-● The Bahamas is home to 700 islands, islets and cays while the Caribbean comprises over 7,000 islands.
+● The Bahamas is home to 700 islands, islets and cays, while the Caribbean comprises over 7,000 islands.

-● Both have unique topography, equally breathtaking, making the “Which is more beautiful, Caribbean or The Bahamas?” game an impossible contest where everyone wins.
-The Bahamas’ crystal clear light blue and aqua waters with sugar-white shores and shallow sand bars competes with the Caribbean islands’ variety of sand hues from white to black which play off waters just as clear, but typically deeper turquoise and bright blue seas.
+● Both have unique topography, equally breathtaking, making the “Which is more beautiful, the Caribbean or The Bahamas?” game an impossible contest where everyone wins.
+The Bahamas’ crystal clear light blue and aqua waters with sugar-white shores and shallow sand bars compete with the Caribbean islands’ variety of sand hues from white to black, which play off waters just as clear, but typically deeper turquoise and bright blue seas.
 The Caribbean also boasts more dramatic mountainous landscapes due to volcanic terrain, tectonic activity and coral reefs.

 Book Now